Why Does Guidance Residential Sell Its Contracts to Freddie Mac?

 No other Islamic home finance providers or Islamic banks sell co-ownership contracts to Freddie Mac.
 Guidance Residential is the only organization in the U.S. permitted to deliver a declining co-ownership structure to Freddie Mac, and we are very proud of this accomplishment.

 Yes, it is halal.
 Guidance Residential worked with lawyers and to ensure that the structure of the contract does not change with the addition of this investor.
 All details of the contract remain shariah compliant.
 Continued compliance is guaranteed through regular audits by an independent shariah board.

 Guidance Residential’s co-ownership model of Islamic home financing remains the #1 U.S. Islamic home financing provider, with more than 40,000 families assisted over more than 20 years.
 Learn more and get started on your home finance journey today.

 You May Also Like:

 Your Guidance Residential Account Executive is here to help with any questions.
 Looking to refinance or purchase?
-Rates have dropped to historic lows!
 Have a friend or family member who is looking for a home?
 Call 1.866.Guidance, or start an application today!